Breakthrough/Installing-OpenCV/docs/index.md

 C:\Python27\Lib\site-packages
 ```

-And we're done!
+Lastly, ensure that the OpenCV .dll files are somewhere in your system's `%PATH%`, especially the `opencv_ffmpeg310.dll` (or `opencv_ffmpeg310_64.dll` for 64-bit systems) file required for loading video files.

 Continue on to the [Verifying Installation](#verifying-installation) section to ensure everything was installed correctly, and the new version of OpenCV is being used.
 Also be sure to check out the next page, [Migration & Changes](migrating.md), for details about the changes to the module and updating existing code.

 ------------------------------------------------------